Eurasian Connectivity: Data-Driven Regional Studies

 -

-The program begins with a review of fundamentals and sequentially covers key concepts of applied mathematics: linear algebra, mathematical analysis, probability theory, optimization, and graph theory.
+The course begins with a review of core principles before moving on to key areas of applied mathematics, including linear algebra, calculus, probability theory, optimisation, and graph theory.

 - Introduction to Python Programming